solid/authentication-panel/oidc-authentication.md

 Whenever TLS is used, a TLS server certificate check MUST be performed
 \[[RFC6125](https://tools.ietf.org/html/rfc6125)\].

-All tokens, client, and user credentials MUST only be transmitted by TLS.
+All tokens, client, and user credentials MUST only be transmitted over TLS.

 ## Cryptography